rackerlabs/docs-server-virt/docs/understanding-server-virtualization/understanding-vmware-vsphere-clusters.rst

 Distributed Resource Scheduler (DRS) monitors the workload between hypervisors, and you can configure it to move VMs between ESXi hosts and address any imbalance automatically.
-Refer to Move a VM between two hosts or two datastores[link] for more information about vMotion migration.
+Refer to :ref:`move-a-vm-between -two-hosts-or-two-datastores`for more information about vMotion migration.

 DRS operates in the following three modes: